Stablecoins: What they are and why they work

 And it’s practically impossible to use crypto as a means of exchange in the real world, because neither buyer or seller has faith in the currency.

 This same tactic has been witnessed in the real world.
-In the olden days, countries would tie their currency to gold, a policy known as the ‘gold standard’, and many emerging countries have since pegged their money to the US Dollar.
+In the olden days, countries would tie their currency to gold, a policy known as the ‘gold standard’, and many emerging countries have since pegged their money to the U.S. Dollar.

 This is an important question.
 To remain in sync with its underlying asset, the stablecoin requires a mechanism that will adjust its value quickly and efficiently.